Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant.md

 - Your Account Security Key - This will consist of a Public Key and Private Key and would have been given to your upon registration.
 If you haven't received it then please contact your adminstrator.
 - Familiarity with the [Core Concepts](/pages/guides/core-concepts).
-- Familiar with creating an HMAC token with using a Security Key.
+- Familiar with creating an HMAC token using a Security Key.

 ## Steps
 Follow these steps to create a Tenant in your Account.

 ### 1 - Aquire a Management Bearer Token
-You will need to generate an HMAC token for the following following request.
+You will need to generate an HMAC token for the following following request using your `Account Security Key`.

 #### Request